Minster-in-Sheppey Primary School is committed to safeguarding and promoting the welfare of all children entrusted to our care.

 We have adopted a software package called MyConcern to support our safeguarding arrangements.

-All adults who work in the school have a responsibility to read and understand our Child Protection Policy (Click here to view policy).
+All adults who work in the school have a responsibility to read and understand our Child Protection Policy (Click to view policy).
+This policy has been informed by a number of documents including Keeping Children Safe in Education 2023 and Working Together to Safeguard Children 2018.

 All adults are also expected to read the DfE guidance: Keeping children safe in education guidance.